 The Living Will

 The Living Will is typically made up of two documents; an appointment of a Healthcare Proxy (or Decision Maker) and an expression of your end-of-life care through an “Advance Directive”.
-A Living Will varies quite significantly from country and country and even between States and Provinces.
+A Living Will varies quite significantly from country to country and even between States and Provinces.

 For a Living Will to be recognized by the attending medical team, it must comply with local laws.
 So, in this case, Meghan and Harry should at least have a Representation Agreement written under the laws of British Columbia.
 This could be created at LegalWills.ca through our “Living Will” service.